 If you follow your advisor to their new firm, you may face account transfer fees, lose access to certain investments, or encounter tax implications.
 Some products like proprietary mutual funds or private equity offerings are only available at specific firms.

-What support will you receive during any transition?
+What support will you receive during the transition?

 You have three primary choices when your advisor changes firms: